msprev/panzer/README.md

 panzer
 ======

 panzer adds 'styles' to [pandoc](http://johnmacfarlane.net/pandoc/index.html).
-Styles are one level up in abstraction from pandoc templates.
-Styles change the look of a document in a reusable way.
-Styles are combinations of templates, metadata settings, filters, postprocessors, preflight and postflight scripts.
-These can be set on a per document or per writer basis.
-Styles can be combined and can bear inheritance relations to each other.
+Styles provide a quick way to set all options for a pandoc document ('I want this document to be treated as an article/CV/notes/letter').
+Styles allow you to reproduce the look of a document and to switch between huge sets of options (e.g. change notes to an article) with one line in your document.
+You can think of styles as one level up in abstraction from a pandoc template.
+Styles are combinations of templates, metadata settings, and instructions to run filters, postprocessors, preflight and postflight scripts.
+These can be customised on a per writer and per document basis.
+Styles can be combined and can bear inheritance relations to each other. panzer exposes a large amount of information to the external processes it runs, allowing pre/post processes and filters to be more powerful and to be customisable via metadata.
+Styles simplify makefiles, bundling everything related to the look of the document into one place in the style definition.

 To use a style, add a field with your style name to the yaml metadata block of your document: